BE UNREALISTIC

 Whenever I played Tony Hawk’s Pro Skater, I maxed out my speed and my air right away.
 I did this because I knew that these were the most critical attributes that a character in the game needed to unlock new abilities, levels, secrets, etc.

-I feel like I applied the maximum points to only one attribute in my real life character as early in life as possible.
+“I feel like I applied the maximum points to only one attribute in my real-life character as early in life as possible.
 I went all in on photography skills in sacrifice for everything else.
-I believe this is how you truly advance to the next level.
-I was always the crazy player in any video game, or creative pursuit that wants to be the best.
+I believe this is how you truly advance to the next level.”

 You see, I relate this to my photography because of my approach over the years.
 I made the necessary steps to improve at a rapid pace early on as I had to play on the hardest level in Baltimore.

 I had to learn to adapt to photographing in my own way, by engaging with a community on a deeper level than simply walking around and taking candid snapshots.
-I became an adaptable photographer that can photograph in difficult situations and allowed this to carry throughout all of my journey.
+I became an adaptable photographer who can photograph in difficult situations and allowed this to carry throughout all of my journey.

 Shortly after, I found myself photographing on the frontlines of conflict between Israel and Palestine.
-I slept on the floors of mosques, and embedded myself in my work further after many months of traveling throughout all of the West Bank.
+I slept on the floors of mosques and embedded myself in my work further after many months of traveling throughout all of the West Bank.

-I lived with a Zambian family, learned a new language, attended funerals, baptisms, and spent time in a village working as a Peace Corps Volunteer.
+“I lived with a Zambian family, learned a new language, attended funerals, baptisms, and spent time in a village working as a Peace Corps Volunteer.”

-After Covid passed, I continued to travel to various locations to practice my street photography, where I explored the slums of Mumbai, ancient fishing villages, and documented Holi celebration.
+After COVID passed, I continued to travel to various locations to practice my street photography, where I explored the slums of Mumbai, ancient fishing villages, and documented Holi celebration.
 I then climbed to the top of the mountains in Mexico City.
-Lastly, I meditated along the lakes of Hanoi, Vietnam where I spent my time contemplating my approach to photography.
+Lastly, I meditated along the lakes of Hanoi, Vietnam, where I spent my time contemplating my approach to photography.

 This is where I decided to return to my hometown Philadelphia, and reinvent myself as an artist, resetting my skills back to base level, zero, and rebuilding again.